 Work on your exit strategy

 Once you reach your FI number, you’re financially ready to retire.
-It’s a good time to finalize your withdrawal strategy from your accounts in retirement in the most optimal way.
+It’s a good time to complete your drawdown strategy from your accounts in retirement.
 Also, review your asset allocation to ensure that it addresses your future needs.
 We expect to cover our expenses in retirement with dividends, long-term capital gains and real estate income.

 Retire early to live your life on your own terms!